 Round 3 (photos 12-13)

-You’re now ready to crochet a corner again, so repeat what you did last round.
+You’re now ready to crochet a corner again, so repeat what you did in the last round.
 Make 3dc, 2 chains and 3dc in the same corner space.
 Chain 1 to create a chain-space, and crochet 3dc in the next chain-space of the previous round.
-Now you’re all ready at your next corner!
-Continue like before, making corners and granny clusters in between.
-Finally, close the round with a slip stitch in the third chain of your starting three chains (photo 13).
+Now you’re ready at your next corner!

 Do you see a pattern emerging?
 Because you make two granny clusters in each corner space, you increase the number of chain spaces each round.
 That means that each round, you can make one extra granny cluster in between, helping you grow your granny square pattern larger and larger.
 This is how you create a classic granny square.